skip to Main Content

 Three of the five were licensed, and two were still trying to get “set up,” one would suppose.

-But by December 5th, 1919, the Club had grown, applied to the American Radio Relay League, and been approved to become an Affiliated Club.
+But by December 5th, 1919, the Club had grown, applied to the American Radio Relay League, Inc., (now ARRL) and been approved to become an Affiliated Club.

 Amateur Radio was off and running again in Austin.